erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    **sending HEI**.
  * The **incoming** perspective - this is how the mobility looks like for the **receiving HEI**.
- * Obviously, your own incoming mobility is your partner's outgoing one.
+ * Your own incoming mobility is your partner's outgoing one.

 In EWP, the **sending HEI** is the **master** of the majority of the student mobility data.
 The receiving HEI often keeps its own "slave" copy of this